National Trust: recruiting members by the millions

 - In 1912 when Octavia Hill died, The National Trust had 713 members.
 It had 15 buildings and 43 areas of land, totalling 5,000 acres in its care.

-- Just over a hundred years later, The National Trust has four million members.
+- Just over a hundred years later (in 2014), The National Trust has four million members.
 It has over 300 properties and 630,000 acres of countryside in its care.

 Membership for the National Trust is a huge fundraising success but I wonder how many people know the story of the incredible woman behind it?